Onge: Genetics

 PCA calculated on present-day and ancient individuals from eastern Eurasia and Oceania.
 PC1 (23,8%) distinguish East-Eurasians and Australo-Melanesians, while PC2 (6,3%) differentiates East-Eurasians along a North to South cline.

 Genetic population tree of "eastern non-African" populations.

 Genetically, the Onge, as well as other Andamanese people, are distantly related to East Asian people.
-The Andamanese Onge show the highest affinity towards some Southeast Asian Negrito ethnic groups, such as the Aeta people, but also ancient remains of Hoabinhians, which are all characterized by Basal-East Asian ancestry.
+The Andamanese Onge show the highest affinity towards some Southeast Asian Negrito ethnic groups, such as the Aeta people, but also ancient remains of Hoabinhians, which are all characterized by Basal East Asian ancestry.
 It was found that Andamanese (Onge) split from the common ancestor of modern day East Asians between 50,000 BC and 25,000 BC, before becoming isolated on the Andaman Islands.
 The Andamanese (Onge) as well as East Asians, are also distantly related to Ancient Ancestral South Indians, a proposed ancient indigenous lineage of South Asia.
-Recent genetic evidence suggest that a Basal-East Asian population (close or ancestral to Andamanese and East Asians) was widespread in Asia and contributed to the formation of modern South Asians.
-Onge are also closely related to Papuans and Aboriginal Australians although they lack the additional Denisovan ancestry found in the latter two, however, other studies detected Denisovan and Neanderthal affinities.
-Overall, despite their affinities, there was a simultaneous split between the Onge, Asian (including Han, Indigenous Taiwanese and Thai) and Near Oceanian (including Aboriginal Australians and Melanesians) lineages after the initial eastward migration of an ancient eastern lineage from the Iranian Plateau.
+Recent genetic evidence suggest that a Basal East Asian population (close or ancestral to Andamanese and East Asians) was widespread in Asia.
+Onge are also closely related to Papuans and Aboriginal Australians but differ due to higher Denisovan input found in the latter two.

+Overall, despite their affinities, there was a simultaneous split between the Onge, Mainland Asian (including Han, Indigenous Taiwanese and Thai) and Near Oceanian (including Aboriginal Australians and Melanesians) lineages after the initial eastward migration of an ancient eastern lineage, from a hub in the Iranian Plateau.
+According to a 2023 study, Great Andamanese are found to be ancestral to the Onge and Jarawa groups.

 Genetic population tree of Eurasian populations.